gardener/logging/elasticsearch-oss/Tune_for_indexing_speed.md

 In our case we use curator to set the index.refresh_interval to 60 which reflect as an increased log latency That is, each recor stored on ES in this period of time can't be seen in the ES until the time has elapsed.

+## Increase the flushing transaction log interval
+Compared to refreshing an index shard, the really expensive operation is flushing its transaction log (which involves a Lucene commit).
+Elasticsearch performs flushes based on a number of triggers that may be changed at run time.
+By delaying flushes, or disabling them completely, you can increase indexing throughput.
+Just be aware that nothing comes for free, and the delayed flush will of course take longer when it eventually happens.

 ## Disable refresh and replicas for initial loads
 If you need to load a large amount of data at once, you should disable refresh by setting index.refresh_interval to -1 and set index.number_of_replicas to 0.
 This will temporarily put your index at risk since the loss of any shard will cause data loss, but at the same time indexing will be faster since documents will be indexed only once.
 Once the initial loading is finished, you can set index.refresh_interval and index.number_of_replicas back to their original values.

 I could not find any setting how to do that with ealsticsearch plugin of fluentd.
+In our case we set replicas to 0 on each 6 hours.

 ## Disable swapping
 You should make sure that the operating system is not swapping out the java process by disabling swapping.